[good]men “WALKS”

 The walk gave me hope.
 Hope in the good of people.
 Hope in creating something to be our true selves.
 The safe space to be vulnerable and present with each other.
 The community we want to build as humans.

 Getting to meet and talk with a bunch of different good men about how we all feel about similar subjects.
-Hearing and seeing the passion, listening to other people question and reason what is normal and "good". [good]men “City Walk”, with Christian and Donte, was an unbelievable and unforgettable experience.
+Hearing and seeing the passion, listening to other people question and reason what is normal and "good". [good]men “Walks”, with Christian and Donte, was an unbelievable and unforgettable experience.
 Can't wait for the next one.

 Justin Smith, Founder, Barbarossa Builds